ethereum/pm/All Core Devs Meetings/Meeting 58.md

 **ACTION 58.7** Research should provide updates for future Core Dev Calls in the comments of the agenda and request an update to the agenda if they wish to discuss anything specific.

-**ACTION 58.8** Alexey to create a Beacon Chain Finality Gadget initiative working group and find someone to lead it.
+**ACTION 58.8** Alexey to create a Beacon Chain Finality Gadget initiative working group and find someone to lead it, for context please see discussion in [Ethereum Magicians](https://ethereum-magicians.org/t/eth2-in-eth1-light-clients/2880).

 # 1. [Roadmap](https://en.ethereum.wiki/roadmap/istanbul)